dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 - Docker installed on the machine where Jenkins is running.
 - AWS CLI installed in the jenkins server.

-The process involves creating a Docker image to ensure its optimal functionality and then utilizing Jenkins CI/CD with Terraform and PAcker for infrastructure and AMI build respectively, enabling the smooth deployment of the Docker image to Amazon Elastic Container Registry (ECR).
+ The process involves creating a Docker image to ensure its optimal functionality and then utilizing Jenkins CI/CD in conjunction with __Terraform__ and __Packer__ to leverage infrastructure provisioning and AMI build.
+Alternatively, __Pulumi__ is employed for infrastructure provisioning enabling the smooth deployment of the Docker image to Amazon Elastic Container Registry (ECR).

 __TASK__

+__Using Terraform__

 - Create the AMI for Jenkins server using Packer
-- Provision the Infrastructure for ECR and Jenkins server using Terraform.
-The Jenkins server will be provisioned using the AMI created.
+- Utilize Terraform to deploy the necessary infrastructure components for Amazon Elastic Container Registry (ECR) and a Jenkins server.
+The Jenkins server instantiation will leverage a previously generated Amazon Machine Image (AMI) during the provisioning process.
 - Configure Jenkins to build and push docker image to ECR.

+__Using Pulumi__

+- Utilize Pulumi to deploy the necessary infrastructure components for Amazon Elastic Container Registry (ECR) and a Jenkins server.
+Pulumi uses the script `jenkins-docker-setup.sh` to install jenkins and docker in the instance while provisioning.
+- Configure Jenkins to build and push docker image to ECR.

 Building Docker images prior to setting up the deployment pipeline for Amazon Elastic Container Registry (ECR) is considered a commendable approach from a technical standpoint.
 This practice ensures that the containerized applications or services are encapsulated within Docker images before they are transmitted to ECR for storage and distribution.
 By generating Docker images upfront, the pipeline can efficiently and reliably handle the deployment process, enabling seamless integration and automation of the containerization and delivery workflow to ECR.

-__Tooling Application__

-create an Ec2 Instance, install Docker and add the user to the docker group.
+Create an Ec2 Instance, install Docker and add the user to the docker group.

 `$ sudo usermod -aG docker ubuntu`